EarthenSky/gebdev.net/README.md

 Code Sections:

-  - Code sections are broken up inside of a script with:
+  - Code sections are broken up and named inside of a script in a few main ways:

+    Starting a code section.

   ```
   //< + nameOfSection + ' ' + Start
-  ex.
+  //ex.
   //<CollisionCode Start
   ```

-  to start a section.
+    Ending a code section.

   ```
   //nameOfSection + ' ' + End + />
-  ex.
+  //ex.
   //CollisionCode End/>
   ```

-  to end a section.
+    Emphasizing or tagging a function.

   ```
   //!nameOfEmphasis!
-  ex.
+  //ex.
   //!Combat!
   ```

-  is used to emphasize or tag a function.
+    Noting when statements would be activated.

   ```
-  //case: situation that calls a statement
+  //case: situation that would activate a statement
-  ex.
+  //ex.
-  //case: player has been hit with an electric weapon.
+  //case: player has been hit with an electric weapon and doesn't die.
-  if(weapon === true && weaponType === 'electric' && playerIsHit == true) {
+  if(enemyHasWeapon === true && weaponType === 'electric' && playerIsHit == true && playerHealth > 0) {
-    foo();
+    addShockedDebuff('player');
   }
   ```

-  is used to say when a statement would be activated.

   - Code sections are only for reference and ease of code readability.
   - Section starts and ends are based off of html tags.